VPNL/simseqPRF/README.md

 ## Dependencies:
 SpatiotemporalPRF toolbox: https://github.com/VPNL/spatiotemporalPRFs
 VistaSoft toolbox: https://github.com/vistalab/vistasoft
---> NB current version of VistaSoft might still be in the process of implementing spatiotemporal pRF simulation code.
-In the meantime, you can use Insub Kim's forked repository here: https://github.com/KimInsub/vistasoft
+NOTE: We are in the process of integrating the spatiotemporal pRF simulation code (stRet toolbox by Insub Kim) into the main vistasoft toolbox.
+We recommend using Insub Kim's forked repository (https://github.com/KimInsub/vistasoft) in the meantime.

 ## Overview of analysis pipeline
 * simseqRootPath.m